garrettnorden20/vibe-coding/README.md

 ## Frontend

 The frontend lives in `frontend/` and uses React via CDN along with Leaflet for the map.
-Open `frontend/index.html` in a browser to try it.
+Start the backend server and then visit `http://localhost:3000/` in your browser.
 Dropping a pin will send a POST request to `/pins` on the same origin.

 ## Backend